 3. The Devil’s Arithmetic by Jane Yolen

-(From Publisher’s Weekly) When 12-year-old Hannah is transported back to a 1940′s Polish village, she experiences the very horrors that had embarrassed and annoyed her when her elders related their Holocaust experiences. [chapter book, ages 10-16]
+(From Publisher’s Weekly) When 12-year-old Hannah is transported back to a 1940’s Polish village, she experiences the very horrors that had embarrassed and annoyed her when her elders related their Holocaust experiences. [middle grade, ages 10 and up]

 2. Number the Stars by Lois Lowry

 The 1990 Newbery Award Winning book tells the story of the Danish Resistance who evacuated 7000 Jews to Sweden, as told through the eyes of a 10-year-old girl, Annemarie Johannsen, whose family helps to smuggle her best friend’s family to safety.
-An inspiring story that reminds us that heroism exists in everyone. [chapter book, ages 9-14]
+An inspiring story that reminds us that heroism exists in everyone. [middle grade, ages 9 and up]

-Only Newbery Award Winning author Jerry Spillini could manage to seduce readers into reading a harrowing tale of the Jewish Ghetto during the Holocaust as told from the point of view of a young, resilient, and extremely resourceful orphan boy.
-The story, while heartbreaking in its setting, is lyrically told such you can’t put the book down. [chapter book, ages 14 and up]
+Only Newbery Award Winning author Jerry Spinelli. could manage to seduce readers into reading a harrowing tale of the Jewish Ghetto during the Holocaust as told from the point of view of a young, resilient, and extremely resourceful orphan boy.
+The story, while heartbreaking in its setting, is lyrically told such you can’t put the book down. [young adult, ages 14 and up]